 On sunny, warm days, there’s nothing like a picnic in the park.
 And with over 200 parks and 6,000 acres of parkland, it’s easy to find somewhere in Surrey to spread out a blanket and enjoy dining al fresco.
 Choose from wide-open green spaces, “secret” woodland forests or a beach with a view, here are some great, and maybe lesser known, picnic destinations in Surrey.
 And if you’re looking for some tasty treats to pack in your picnic basket, we have some ideas for that as well!

 What was life like for British Columbia’s nineteenth-century lower Mainland settlers?
 All you have to do is visit the grounds of the Historic Stewart Farm to find out.
 Book a guided tour, or explore on your own, and visit the grounds and buildings.
 There’s a pole barn with farm implements; apple and pear trees; heritage gardens bursting with scarlet runner beans, roses, snapdragons, calendulas and sunflowers; there’s even an old Hadden crab boat – a relic from the oyster farming and crab fishing days of old.
-Each weekend has themed activities – August 20 and 21 learn about the milking process and young visitors can try a hands-on milking demo with their beloved wooden cow.
-And August 27 and 28 is the start of apple season!
-Learn about the different ways that apples were used on the farm, view the Stewarts’ orchard and try your hand at peeling an apple the old-fashioned way.
+Each weekend has themed activities – August 12 and 13 is all about farm chores, including milking and butter making, on August 19 and 20 play with old-fashioned toys from the Victoria era, and practice the domestic arts like sewing and handicrafts on August 26 and 27.
+The end of summer is the start of apple season, and on September 2, 3 and 4, learn about the different ways that apples were used on the farm, view the Stewarts’ orchard and try your hand at peeling an apple the old-fashioned way.

-Take your tastebuds on a delicious global journey on Surrey’s new Spice Trail!
-Spread over six neighbourhoods, there are over 75 restaurants and shops ready to add a little flavour to your dining experience.
-Columbian, North Indian, Afghan, Mexican, Jamaican, Nepalese – no matter what flavour you’re craving, you’ll find it on Surrey’s Spice Trail.
-The Spice Trail is self-guided, but if you’d rather someone else plan your adventure and make your reservations and menu choices for you, then be sure to book a Spice Trail tour with Chew on This Tasty Tours.
+Take your tastebuds on a delicious global journey on the Surrey Spice Trail!
+Spread over six neighbourhoods, there are over 70 restaurants and shops ready to add a little flavour to your dining experience.
+Columbian, North Indian, Afghan, Mexican, Jamaican, Nepalese – no matter what flavour you’re craving, you’ll find it on this self-guided Spice Trail.

 Catch a Sunset

 Surrey is known for its lush greenery, incredible food, and vast, sprawling agricultural land.
 And with so much scenery and open space, it comes as a surprise to many that Surrey has several water-front oases that make for absolutely STUNNING sunset views.
-So whether your find yourself in Sunny South Surrey or closer to the North Surrey neighbourhood, there’s a spot to hunker down and watch the day turn to night.
-Great sunset spots include Kwomais Point Park, Crescent Beach, Elgin Heritage Park, Serpentine Fen, Brownsville Bar Park, Surrey Bend Regional Park and Mud Bay.
+So whether you find yourself in sunny South Surrey or closer to the North Surrey neighbourhood, there’s a spot to settle in and watch the day turn to night.
+Great sunset spots include Kwomais Point Park, Crescent Beach, Elgin Heritage Park, Serpentine Fen, Brownsville Bar Park, Surrey Bend Regional Park and Mud Bay Park.

 Watch a Movie Under the Stars